William T. Coleman III: Philanthropy

-Coleman's philanthropic focus has been broadly to take a local and hands-on approach to giving-back to society, and has been inspired by his niece's cognitive disability.
+Coleman's philanthropic focus was to take a local and hands-on approach to giving back to society, inspired by his niece's cognitive disability.
 Having seen her cognitive abilities improve with the advent of technology and the computer, he and his wife decided to focus specifically on finding treatments for cognitive disabilities with technology.
 In 2000, Coleman and his wife initiated a long-term partnership with the University of Colorado, with their donations going towards the construction of the Coleman Institute for Cognitive Disabilities.
-Coleman is now the president of the University of Colorado Boulder's Coleman Institute for Cognitive Disabilities.
+Coleman was the president of the University of Colorado Boulder's Coleman Institute for Cognitive Disabilities.

-One of Coleman and his wife's contributions has been the Coleman-Turner Chair in Cognitive Disability.
+Coleman and his wife created the Coleman-Turner Chair in Cognitive Disability.
 Since its institution, David Braddock, PhD, Associate Vice President of the University of Colorado, has acted as executive director for the chair.

 The Coleman Institute

 The Coleman Institute for Cognitive Disabilities was established in 2001, and dedicates its advanced development and research capacities towards the improvement of the afflicted, and exists solely to catalyse and integrate advances in science, engineering and technology to promote the quality of life and independent living of those with cognitive disabilities.
 Their original endowment towards the institute was a sum of $250 million, and they have continued their donations towards the annually to further its programs and research projects.